IKEA Pestel analysis 2023 – Pestel analysis of IKEA

 For example, IKEA’s sales and profits decreased due to the effects of the Covid-19 pandemic, as thousands of people lost their jobs due to this health crisis.

 As a result, consumers are making more conscious and rational purchasing decisions.
-Purchases are based on need rather than a luxury.
+Purchases are based on need rather than luxury.
 While people may need furniture, upgrading a mattress, dresser, or sofa was far from a concern.

 3. Social factors: